Contact

 Courses

-EDSE 373 - Curriculum and Teaching for Secondary School Social Studies Majors I
+EDSE 373 - Introduction to Curriculum and Teaching in Secondary School Social Studies (Major)

-Prerequisites: *9 in the Major subject area, EDPY 304, EDU 100/300, 210, and 211.
+This course examines Alberta's Social Studies curriculum and integrates theory, research and practice in becoming a Social Studies educator in secondary schools.
+Students will learn through interactive examination of social studies issues and concepts, and will demonstrate interpersonal teaching competencies in classroom settings.
+Prerequisites: 9 units in the Major subject area, EDPY 302, EDFX 200, EDU 210, and EDU 211.
 Corequisite: Courses in the Introductory Professional Term (IPT) for the Secondary Education Route.
-Successful completion of the on-campus portion of the IPT is expected prior to being granted permission to continue into EDFX 350.
-Note: Not open to first year students.
+Successful completion of the on-campus portion of the IPT is required prior to being granted permission to continue into EDFX 350.

-EDSE 374 - Curriculum and Teaching for Secondary School Social Studies Minors
+EDSE 374 - Introduction to Curriculum and Teaching in Secondary School Social Studies (Minor)

 Featured Publications